-But it doesn’t stop there – as with everything we carry, the same scrutiny will apply, and so you can be sure that every single thing we take has been carefully examined for its ethical qualities.
+But it doesn’t stop there – as with everything we carry, the same scrutiny will apply.
+So, you can be sure that every single thing we take has been carefully examined for its ethical qualities.

-I’m really stoked I found the One Planet backpack and I look forward to road testing it around the world.
+I’m really stoked I found the One Planet backpack as my carry on bag and I look forward to road testing it around the world.